cwcontur/Gnocchi-Modpack/docs/Getting Started.md

 - Each of the tiers adds more storage slots and more upgrade slots

 <div class="code-example" markdown="1">
-- Pickup Upgrade: Picks up items that match the filter directly into the backpack
+- *Pickup Upgrade:* Picks up items that match the filter directly into the backpack
-- Magnet Upgrade: Variant of pickup that teleports items around the player directly into the backpack
+- *Magnet Upgrade:* Variant of pickup that teleports items around the player directly into the backpack
-- Filter Upgrade: Can be used to limit what can be piped into / out of backpack
+- *Filter Upgrade:* Can be used to limit what can be piped into / out of backpack
-- Void Upgrade: Does exactly what you would expect - voids items that are picked up based on its filter
+- *Void Upgrade:* Does exactly what you would expect voids items that are picked up based on its filter
-- Compacting Upgrade: Compacts items using 2x2 and 3x3 recipes, usually coal, redstone and similar
+- *Compacting Upgrade:* Compacts items using 2x2 and 3x3 recipes, usually coal, redstone and similar
-- Feeding upgrade: Feeds player with food from backpack when the player gets hungry
+- *Feeding upgrade:* Feeds player with food from backpack when the player gets hungry
-- Deposit upgrade: Deposit upgrade makes it so that shift right clicking an inventory with the backpack in hand deposits items specified in upgrades filter into that inventory.
+- *Deposit upgrade:* Deposit upgrade makes it so that shift right clicking an inventory with the backpack in hand deposits items specified in upgrades filter into that inventory.
-- Restock Upgrade: Takes items defined in its filter from inventory shift right clicked with backpack in hand and puts them in backpack.
+- *Restock Upgrade:* Takes items defined in its filter from inventory shift right clicked with backpack in hand and puts them in backpack.
-- Refill upgrade: Keeps a stack of item filled in player's inventory
+- *Refill upgrade:* Keeps a stack of item filled in player's inventory
--  Inception Upgrade: Allows putting backpacks in backpack
+-  *Inception Upgrade:* Allows putting backpacks in backpack
--  Everlasting Upgrade: Makes backpack indestructible
+-  *Everlasting Upgrade:* Makes backpack indestructible
--  Smelting Upgrades: Portable furnace in backpack which can also work automatically
+-  *Smelting Upgrades:* Portable furnace in backpack which can also work automatically
--  Crafting Upgrade: Crafting table in upgrade tab
+-  *Crafting Upgrade:* Crafting table in upgrade tab
--  Stonecutter Upgrade: Portable version of stonecutter in upgrade tab
+-  *Stonecutter Upgrade:* Portable version of stonecutter in upgrade tab
--  Stack Upgrade: Makes it possible to fit more in the inventory slots
+- *Stack Upgrade:* Makes it possible to fit more in the inventory slots
--  Jukebox Upgrade: Allows to play music discs in upgrade tab
+-  *Jukebox Upgrade:* Allows to play music discs in upgrade tab
--  Toolswapper Upgrade: Automatically swaps tools into player's hand
+-  *Toolswapper Upgrade:* Automatically swaps tools into player's hand
 </div>

 **Dyeing the backpack in crafting table**